A simple yet efficient algorithm for multiple kernel learning under elastic-net constraints: Introduction

 While \citet{xu_simple_2010} presents an elegant algorithm to solve MKL problems with $L_1$\nbd norm and $L_p$\nbd norm ($p \geq 1$) constraints, a similar algorithm is lacking in the case of MKL under elastic-net constraints.
 For example, algorithms based on the cutting plane method \citep{yang_efficient_2011} require large and/or commercial libraries (\eg MOSEK).

-The algorithm presented in this report provides an extremely simple and efficient solution to the elastic-net constrained MKL (GMKL) problem.
+The algorithm presented here provides an extremely simple and efficient solution to the elastic-net constrained MKL (GMKL) problem.
 Because it can be implemented in few lines of code and does not depend on external libraries (except a conventional $L_2$\nbd norm SVM solver), it has a wider applicability and can be readily included in existing open-source machine learning libraries.